tomeng70/LittleLamb/README.md

 In this equation above, we multiply the slope of our population function, $\dfrac{dN}{dt}$ by the size of our time step, $\Delta t$, to estimate how much our population will change from time $t = t_i$ to time $t = t_{i+1}$.
 We add this change in population to our previous population value, $N(t_i)$ and the result is an estimate for the population value, $N(t_{i+1}$.

-This simplified approach is a version of the Runge-Kutta method (also known as Euler's method) that uses the first derivative of the population function as the _rate equation_ for the problem.
+This simplified approach is one version of the Runge-Kutta family of methods.
+This method, which is also known as Euler's method, uses the first derivative of the population function to calculate the value of the system's _rate equation_ using the previous time step.

 The Runge-Kutta family of methods attempt to model the _rate equation_ that is used to estimate the change in a function like our population function more accurately: